Trojan Attacks on Neural Network Controllers for Robotic Systems: Proof-of-concept implementation using a differential-drive robot

-The architecture of the Trojan network is summarized in Table.~\ref{tab:Trojan-architecture}.
+{\it{Trojan Model:}} The architecture of the Trojan network is summarized in Table.~\ref{tab:Trojan-architecture}.
 Compared to the main controller network, it uses fewer and smaller hidden layers to reduce computational overhead.
 Similar to the baseline main model, the Trojan network is trained using the adamW optimizer with a learning rate of $1 \times 10^{-3}$, a batch size of 512, and the mean squared error (MSE) loss function.
 Training is performed for 400 epochs, and the model achieving the lowest validation loss is selected for evaluation.

-Because the Trojan network is trained independently and does not influence the baseline controller during learning, the nominal control performance of the system remains unchanged.
-At deployment time, the trained Trojan network is integrated in parallel with the baseline controller, and its output is multiplicatively combined with the wheel velocities, as described in Section~III-D.
+Because the Trojan network is trained independently and does not influence the baseline controller during learning, the system's nominal control performance remains unchanged.
+At deployment time, the trained Trojan network is integrated in parallel with the baseline controller, and its output is multiplicatively combined with the wheel velocities.